-RSI is a common injury we see at Collins Place Physio, particularly among office workers.
+RSI is a common injury we see at The Alignment Studio, particularly among office workers.
 RSI often involves the thumb, wrist, elbow and forearm, and is usually due to poor posture, poor workstation setup, and increased hours of working at the desk.
 In other words, repetitive movements in a non-ergonomic environment.

 RSI refers to Repetitive Strain Injury – pain or injury from the overuse of muscles and tendons caused by repetitive tasks and movements, usually over a cumulative period of time.
 RSI can often be associated with performing these tasks in non-ergonomic environments.